zoezk195/lisk-auto/readme.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Note
-This script only for testing purpose, using this script might violates ToS and may get your account permanently banned.
+This script is for testing purposes only, using this script may violate ToS and may get your account permanently banned and I am not responsible for anything that happens with your account/wallet.

 My reff code if you want to use :) :
 ```bash